Shippable/docs/sources/deploy/deploy-mvp-7.md

 ##1.
 Building blocks

-### You will need to get familiar with the following platform building blocks:

 **Jobs**
 Jobs are defined in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file, that should be present at the root of your repository.